Person with white gloves holding out old letters

 Madame Nielsen/The Nielsen Movement's archive

-Madame Nielsen/The Nielsen Movement's archive is known for its investigation of identities from the early investigation of the Andy Warhol figure in the 1990s to Claus Beck Nielsen and the establishment of Das Beckwerk at Gladsaxe Teater in the 00s to its traveling democracy project in i.a. the Middle East.
+Madame Nielsen/The Nielsen Movement's archive is known for its investigation of identities from the early investigation of the Andy Warhol figure in the 1990s to Claus Beck Nielsen and the establishment of Das Beckwerk at Gladsaxe Teater in the 00s to its travelling democracy project in i.a. the Middle East.
 The donation to the theatre collection includes materials from previous identities such as Claus Nielsen, Claus Beck-Nielsen, Bin Nielsen as well as materials from Das Beckwerk (2002-11) and The Nielsen Movement (2012- ).
 The donation primarily consists of AV documentation of performing arts and performative works.

 The handover took place in connection with the research project Collection of fleeting performing art forms (KFU 2018-2022), which focuses on works that break boundaries in their form.